 Creating an IP Pool

-You can create IP pools to allocate pools of public IP addresses to the worker nodes of your clusters.
+You can create IP pools to allocate pools of public IPs to the worker nodes of your clusters.

 Creating an IP Pool